First Year Undergraduate Admission Requirements

 While no minimum grade point average, class rank or standardized test score is specified, these measures must provide evidence of your readiness for future success at Baldwin Wallace University.
 Balanced consideration is given to all aspects of your college preparation.
 The freshman class profile provides rank and test score ranges for the most recent admitted class.

-SAT I and ACT scores are optional for admission to BW.
+For those students with above a 3.0 cumulative grade point average, SAT I and ACT scores are optional for admission to BW.
 If you choose to submit those scores, we will consider them when reviewing your application.
 If you choose not to submit your SAT or ACT scores, you must indicate this on your BW application or on the supplemental form if using the Common Application.
 Please note that home schooled applicants and international students must submit their SAT or ACT scores to be considered for admission.

 Your test results, while not used for admission purposes, will need to be submitted at the time of enrollment.
 Results of the SAT and ACT are used for research and placement at BW.

 We understand there is more to the admission process than your standardized test scores.
 While some students feel their ACT or SAT scores reflect their past success and future potential, you may not.
 Grades, strength of curriculum, and rank in class have always been the most important elements of our admission criteria.
 The admission process and educational experience at BW is highly personal.
 Allowing you to choose whether or not to submit your test scores is one way of demonstrating our commitment to a personal education.

 More than 700 colleges and universities have adopted a test-optional process to date, including more than 25% of the top 110 national liberal arts colleges ranked by U.S. News & World Report.
 For more information on the test-optional admission process please contact your Admission Counselor at 1-877-BW-APPLY, (440) 826-2222, or email@example.com.